 - Health and Physical Education majors will complete a single field experience to meet the requirements for Area F courses and HPE Foundations, with the four courses completed concurrently.

-- Music Education majors will complete a modified field experience.
+- Music Education and Art Education Majors will complete a modified field experience.

 During this time, pre-professional block students will be engaged in a wide variety of activities that range from whole-class observations to individual interactions with children in the class.

 This PPB field experience will be graded on a pass or fail basis.
 PPB students will be assigned a university supervisor (one of the student’s PPB instructors) who will be responsible for assigning the grade for this field experience.
-The grade for this field experience will be based on evaluations of the university supervisor as well as the student’s cooperating teacher.
-The basis for this pass or fail grade will be described in a syllabus, to be distributed by the university supervisor.
+The grade for this field experience will be based on evaluations of the university supervisor as well as the student’s clinical supervisor; the basis for the pass or fail grade will be described in the PPB Information Packet and at PPB Orientation, by the PPB Coordinator.